jpinsonneau/network-observability-operator/docs/Konflux.md

 ### Freezing zstream

 You may want to freeze a branch (stop mintmaker from opening PRs) after it was released on zstream, if you don't plan more releases there at the moment.
-To do so, log in the Konflux' OpenShift and run (skip PF5 annotate lines if those components are not onboarded; see [Konflux PF4 and PF5 console plugin prerequisite](#konflux-pf4-and-pf5-console-plugin-prerequisite)):
+To do so, log in the Konflux' OpenShift and run:

 ```bash
 oc -n ocp-network-observab-tenant annotate component/flowlogs-pipeline-zstream mintmaker.appstudio.redhat.com/disabled=true